 Italian Tax Code

-Many are the benefits of having an Italian Fiscal Code and, in some cases, it is mandatory to have an Italian Fiscal Code for a certain number of activities in Italy.
+There are many benefits to having an Italian Tax Code and, in some cases, it is mandatory to have one.

-***Tax Code (“Codice Fiscale”) certificate compliance***
+***Checking your Tax Code (“Codice Fiscale”) ***

 Italian Bank account

-Requirements to open an Italian bank account are:
+Documents required to open an Italian bank account are:

-- Italian tax code (codice fiscale);
+- Italian Tax Code (codice fiscale);

-- Anti-Money Laundry (AML) compliance.
+- Anti-Money Laundering (AML) directive.

-a) Open a Bank Account From Italy
+a) Opening a Bank Account in Italy

-b) Open an Italian Bank Account Remotely
+b) Opening an Italian Bank Account Remotely

 Power of Attorney

-The Importance Of The Language
+The Importance Of Language

-All the legally binding documents related to the purchase of Italian real estate must be written in Italian, regardless the nationality of the parties.
+All the legally binding documents related to the purchase of a property in Italy must be written in Italian, regardless of the nationality of the parties.

-As a consequence, an accurate understanding of the legal systems and the legal processes involved is fundamental for counsellors translators or interpreters involved in such essential transactions.
+Italian legal writing is very technical and it can appear obscure for people who do not have a background in Italian law.
+Therefore, an accurate understanding of the legal processes involved in purchasing a property is fundamental for translators or interpreters who are involved in such essential transactions.

 Italian Public Notaries are public officers who play a fundamental role in Italian conveyance.

-The Purchase Process
+The Purchasing Process